graphql-java/graphql-java-subscription-example/README.md

 This example shows how you can use graphql-java subscription support to "subscribe" to a publisher of events.
-Then as events occur, graphql-java will map the original graphql query over those same event objects and send out a stream of ExecutionResult objects.
+Then as events occur, graphql-java will map the original graphql query over those same event objects and send out a stream of `ExecutionResult` objects.

-So here we have stock update type system defined as
+In this example application we have a stock update type system defined as:

     type Subscription {
         stockQuotes(stockCodes:[String]) : StockPriceUpdate!